PGM-Lab/PAC2BAYES/README.md

  * *README*: This file.
  * *scripts*: Folder containing the python scripts to reproduce the results of the empirical evaluation of the paper.
 More details below.
  * *results*: Foder containing the ouput of the python scripts included in the folder 'scritps'.
- * *noteboos*: Folder containing Jupyter notebooks where all the figures and analysis with artificial data sets can be reprodcued.
+ * *notebooks*: Folder containing Jupyter notebooks where all the figures and analysis with artificial data sets can be reprodcued.
 More details below.